 5 Ways to Speed Up Collections

-1. Streamline the billing process.
-You can’t collect what you don’t bill.
-Invoice customers promptly — as soon as the product ships, if possible.
-Or, if your company provides services, track billable hours daily and bill monthly — or as often as permitted under the customer’s contract.
-Implementing an electronic payment system, or upgrading your existing one, may accelerate invoicing and enable faster receipt of receivables.
+The success of any collection program begins with the billing process.
+Borrowers can’t collect what they don’t bill, so they need to invoice clients promptly — as soon as the product ships, if possible.
+Companies that provide services need to track billable hours daily and bill monthly — or as often as permitted under the customer’s contract.